chipxsd/stream-based-sync/stream-based-sync.md

     in a following set of integers:

     ```swift
+    // Seq values pulled from all events the client has.
     // [ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 15, 16, 17, 18, 19 ]
     let seqsOfEvents: Set = events.map({ $0.seq })

+    // Calculated sequence ranging from 0 to 19.
     // [ 0, 1, 2, 3 ...
 19 ]
     let seqsOfAllEvents: Set = [Int](0...19)

+    // Diffed set of seq values.
     // [ 10, 11, 12, 13, 14 ]
     let seqsOfMissingEvents: Set = seqOfAllEvents.subtract(seqOfEvents)
     ```

     Note: _working with [NSIndexSet](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSIndexSet_Class/)
-    would be far more efficient, but I wanted to use standard sets for the sake of simplicity._
+    would be far more efficient, but I wanted to use classic sets for the sake of simplicity._

 7. With the set of `seq` annotating the missing events, client asks the